 Publisher: Angry Robot

 Published: August 26th 2014

-I decided to review this because I finally bought the second one.
-It’s been about 2 years O.O but it’s okay— this was an amazing story.
-I did read this when I was younger (14 or 15) so things may have went over my head, but I appreciated the things I did notice.
+It’s been about 2 years since I’ve read this book, but it’s okay— this was an amazing story.
+I did read this when I was around 14 or 15, so things may have went over my head, but I appreciated the things I did notice.

 Elizabeth Barnabus is the single child of a “bullet-catcher”, a term used to describe stage magicians known for doing grand illusions, but she uses these tricks to fool into thinking she has a twin brother.
 Pretending to be her fictitious brother Edwin as a private detective, Elizabeth sets out to solve the case of a missing aristocrat while dodging alchemists and shady circus folk as well as agents of the dictatorial International Patent Office.

-This isn’t a fast paced read.
-This is a mystery that isn’t fed to you.
-You find out what’s happening with our main character.
-Speaking of our main character, she was amazing.
+Yet, this isn’t a fast paced read.
+This is a mystery that isn’t fed to the reader— you find out what’s happening with our main character.
+And speaking of our main character, she was amazing.
 Hiding under the nose of the Patent Office for all these years, her skills at illusion, manipulation— Elizabeth is a very capable woman.
-We learn about her as the story goes along, but she still withholds things about herself, making me want to more more.
+We learn about her as the story goes along, but she still withholds things about herself, making me want to know more.